XavKearney/chatgpt-guide/README.md

 ```
 How could I improve it?
 ````

+You can even use Markdown tables if you want to share tabular data, but this is probably overkill for personal use cases.

 ### Be specific about the role you want the model to play
 The model has been trained on all forms of content: people teaching, people debating, people speculating, people complaining, people lying etc. And this content has been written by a wide range of people, from world experts to people who have no idea what they're talking about.
 If you ask GPT-4 a question, it will answer based on some mix of all of those different kinds of content.